List of Days of Our Lives characters introduced in the 2000s: Joy Wesley

 Joy Wesley is the daughter of Craig (Kevin Spirtas) and Nancy Wesley (Patrika Darbo), and sister of Chloe Lane (Nadia Bjorlin).
 First appearing on March 7, 2003, Joy was portrayed by uncredited child actors.
 In 2005, the character was re-introduced in September 2005 with Aisling Acuna.
 AlexAnn Hopkins assumed the role in 2024 when Joy returned to Salem in October of the same year.
 Hopkins exited the role when Joy left Salem and moved to New York City during the March 19, 2025, episode.
+In March of the following year, it was announced Hopkins would reprise the role when Joy returned on April 24.

 Joy was conceived by Craig and Nancy Wesley following Chloe's diagnosis with leukemia, with the hope that her bone marrow would be a match for Chloe, in order to save her life.
 After her birth, Joy is a tested match and donates her bone marrow to save Chloe's life.
 In October 2024, Joy returns to Salem and meets Johnny DiMera (Carson Boatman) and nearly sleeps with him but Johnny backs off not wanting to betray Chanel, his wife.
-It's revealed she arrived in Salem to audition for Body & Soul and was cast opposite Chanel as her rival for the affections of a man played by Alex Kiriakis.
+It's revealed she arrived in Salem to audition for Body & Soul and was cast opposite Chanel as her rival for the affections of a man played by Alex Kiriakis (Robert Scott Wilson).
 Chanel found out about hers and Johnny's encounter and quit the show, not wanting to anywhere near Joy.
-She turns to Alex for comfort, sleeping with him in the process.
+She turns to Alex for comfort, having sex with him in the process.

 Her acting career is cut short however, after the cast and crew are poisoned by Whitley King and Abe and Kate decide to sell the show back to their original owners in Los Angeles, leaving actors like Joy and Alex recast.
-Despite her connection with Alex, he still loved Stephanie Johnson and Joy breaks it off with him.
+Despite her connection with Alex, he still loved Stephanie Johnson (Abigail Klein) and Joy breaks it off with him.
 She later discovers she is pregnant with his baby and opts to tell him and Stephanie her pregnancy test was negative before leaving for New York to be with her family.